mungai-joel/akan/README.md

-{AKAN NAME GENERATOR}
+# Akan Name Generator
+#### BY Joel Kibugi Mungai
+## Description

-By {List of contributors}
+#{List of contributors}
+1
-LIVE LINK:
+## LIVE LINK:
 https://mungai-joel.github.io/akan
 Description
 {A web application that generates AKAN NAME of which are names derived from Ghanian culture you,feed the web application data : Date of birth and Gender the it generates the name }

-Setup/Installation Requirements
+## Setup/Installation Requirements
 internet connection A device that can access the internet

-Technologies Used
+## Technologies Used
 JAVASCRIPT HTML Custom CSS Bootstrap

-Support and contact details
+## Support and contact details
 mungaijoel123@gmail.com
+## DBB
+1.Web App Displays Form For Entering Date and Gender *INPUT: "User's Birthdate Entered" *INPUT: "User's Gender Entered" *OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
+2.Web App Displays an Error Message if Date Input Left Blank *INPUT: "" *OUTPUT: "Displays Error Message" 3.Web App Displays an Error Message if Gender Not Chosen *INPUT: "" *OUTPUT: "Display an Error Message"

-License
+## License
 MIT License

 Copyright (c) [2019] [Joel Mungai]